CarlosS7/uni-website/README.md

 An example website using Flask, Python3 and Postgresql.

-This example consists of three apps: one is a regular site with home and about page, one is an exam, and the last one is a basic admin page.
+This example consists of three apps: one consists of a single page which provides information about the university department and the courses it provides, another one is an exam, and the last one is a basic admin page, which is used to add examinees, give scores for the writing section, and get the users' scores.
 You need to login to take the exam.

 ### Usage